grebtsew/Tobii_Glasses_2_Python3_And_C/README.md

 * cv2

 # About
 Tobii Glasses 2 is a nifty device produced by Tobii Pro.
 The product is full of useful components and intresting functions.
 Such as eye tracking, gyroscope, pupil size and 3d directions.
 Data from Tobii Glasses 2 is received using udp sockets.
-From the incoming json objects data can be received by filtered using these conditions:
+From the incoming json objects data can be received and filtered by using these conditions:
 ```
 # Data gathering
 if (str(data).__contains__("ac")): #accelerometer